METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 # Backup and Restoration

-UgandaEMR has a backup module that allows you to backup the database in just a click.
+UgandaEMR includes a backup module that can be run from the administration interface.

 The Backups are stored in the OpenMRS configuration directory The two common paths to find the backups are